wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Unfound Loot](https://mod.pub/falloutnv/24-unfound-loot) - A highly customizable loot scarcity mod.

 [Vanilla SWEEP - Sweet Weapon Enhancement and Expansion Package](https://www.nexusmods.com/newvegas/mods/81043) - A complete rebalance of the weapons in TTW to create a cohesively balanced system that takes more time for progressive and diminishes the degree to which later weapons eclipse earlier ones.
-- ONLY affects vanilla TTW weapons.
-This will eventually be expanded into a complete overhaul including modded weaponry similar to [STARS](https://www.nexusmods.com/newvegas/mods/76016).
+- ONLY alters vanilla TTW weapons.
+- Sweet has plans to create a complete version that includes modded weaponry from across the nexus, similar to the approach taken by [STARS](https://www.nexusmods.com/newvegas/mods/76016).
 - Soft incompatibility with mods that add new weapons to the game, though most popular weapon addition mods have similar balancing (including [ZL Armaments Remastered](https://www.nexusmods.com/newvegas/mods/84213), [Another Millenia](https://www.nexusmods.com/newvegas/mods/76133), and [Tactapack](https://www.nexusmods.com/newvegas/mods/80219).

 [Weapon Jamming Tweaks](https://www.nexusmods.com/newvegas/mods/71852) - Replaces the formula for weapon jamming when firing and reloading.